César Ramos: Formula Three

 Ramos moved to Manor Motorsport and the Formula 3 Euro Series in 2009, but left the series after the Barcelona round, eventually winding up 25th in the championship standings.

 2010 saw Ramos move to the Italian Formula Three Championship with the BVM–Target Racing team.
 After securing three race wins and eight podium places, he won the title at the final round of the season in Monza, finishing eight points ahead of Stéphane Richelmi.

 Ramos, along with Richelmi and Andrea Caldarelli, tested a Ferrari F2008 Formula One car as a prize for finishing in the top three in the championship, with the test taking place at Vallelunga on Thursday 2 December.
 After completing 30 laps, Ramos finished second fastest behind Caldarelli with a best lap time of 1:17.10.

 Formula Renault 3.5 Series

 After taking part in post–season Formula Renault 3.5 Series testing, Ramos will graduate to the championship in 2011, joining Alexander Rossi at Fortec Motorsport.

-In June 2012 the New Zealand Lotus Team driver Richie Stanaway crashed heavily during a race at Spa Francorchamps and Ramos has taken his race seat until Stanaway's recovery is complete.
+In June 2012, the New Zealand Lotus Team driver Richie Stanaway crashed heavily during a race at Spa Francorchamps and Ramos has taken his race seat until Stanaway's recovery is complete.

 GT Racing

 Ramos competed in the 2013 Blancpain Endurance Series season for Kessel Racing, driving alongside Daniel Zampieri and Davide Rigon for the full five-race series.
-The trio won the opening round at Autodromo Nazionale Monza on April 14, and ended up finishing fourth in the championship.
+The trio won the opening round at Monza Circuit on 14 April, and ended up finishing fourth in the championship.
 Ramos is currently signed with Belgian Audi Club WRT in the Blancpain Endurance Series, co-driving with Marc Basseng and Laurens Vanthoor.

 Notably, Ramos, driving alongside Daniel Zampieri and Michał Broniszewski, finished third in the 2013 Gulf 12 Hours.